mmanylov-zz/django_blog_w_elasticsearch_containerized/README.md

 # Instructions

-## Reuirements
+## Requirements

 OS: Ubuntu 20.04
 RAM: ~500MB

-The projects reuires around 500MB of RAM, so 1GB RAM Ubuntu droplet (vps) on Digitalocean fits in.
+The projects requires around 500MB of RAM, so 1GB RAM Ubuntu droplet (vps) on Digitalocean fits in.

 ## Installation for dev server